ferhatyaman/homoglyph/README.md

 1. Run directly main.py file to generate output.txt
 2. You can use homoglyph.py easily to compare your texts contains homoglyph caracters or not.

+This project is conducted at BU Secure Systems Lab(BUSec LAB) with guidance of **Prof. Manuel EGELE**.
+Thanks to him, I have completed the project and learn a lot stuff.